spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-template.md

 * provide the component as a type argument
 * provide the component ID as the first argument

-For example, to add a query you might do one of the following:

 ```csharp
 // Component identified by type argument